From a Developer to an Architect: Sabine talks about her daily work in IT at ALDI SOUTH

 Sabine: As a Developer, I had to be the specialist for a specific area and really know every little detail.
 I had to “figure out” technical matters as product data, for example, is often very complex.
 As an Architect, the focus lies more on having a general overview.
 Yet it’s obviously also beneficial that I have deeper technical insights from my previous role as a Developer.

 Sabine: It motivates me to know that I can really make a difference here and can directly see the impact of my work.
 For example, I can look at the products on our website and know that everything works because I built the interface behind it.
 The environment is also very inspiring, as I can genuinely turn to my colleagues at any time and everyone is willing to listen.
 We learn from one another and grow with our tasks.
-I can continue to develop at ALDI SOUTH and also receive support in doing so.
+I can continue to develop at ALDI DX and also receive support in doing so.

 What has been your most exciting project so far?